anthonyBgood/training_higherOrderComponents/README.md

 ## Training

-I am working on making higher order components, as I had a bit of trouble with them.
+I am working on implementing higher order components.

-this is an exploration of the ideas in tutorial:
+The premise is to implement tooltips with common code.
+It is based on the ideas presented in the tutorial linked below

+tutorial:
 [https://tylermcginnis.com/react-higher-order-components/]